timothydeblock/SEBT/README.md

 * [Office Space - Motivaction Problems (1999)](https://www.youtube.com/watch?v=cgg9byUy-V4) - Scene that helps highlight several of the techniques I am teaching.
 * [BSidesIndy 2018 Social Engineering for the Blue Team](https://www.youtube.com/watch?v=R48xhDeNruc&index=8&list=PL5KEeu8DI8tjaIThxTtUzGdJ42ljlvWEO) - My first talk on this topic at BSides Indy 2018.
 * [That's NOT my RJ45 Jack IRL Networking for Humans Pt 1 Johnny Xmas](https://www.youtube.com/watch?v=KZzY2RMoE_Q) - A networking talk that applies a lot of the same concepts.
+* [That's NOT my RJ45 Jack IRL Networking for Humans Pt2 Johnny Xmas](https://youtu.be/e_ivHDkSF2A) - Part two of an amazing networking and social skills talk.

 ## Articles and other links
 * [Why Chick-fil-A's restaurants sell 4 times as much as KFC's](http://www.businessinsider.com/why-chick-fil-a-is-so-successful-2017-8) by Hayley Peterson of Business Insider - Article on what makes Chick-fil-A successful.
 Not surprising it focuses on building good relationships with employees.